Kurento/kurento/source/tutorials/java/tutorial-helloworld.rst

    *Kurento Hello World Media Pipeline in context*

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
 At the server-side, we use a Spring-Boot based server application consuming the **Kurento Java Client** API, to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
-To communicate these entities, two WebSockets are used.
-First, a WebSocket is created between client and application server to implement a custom signaling protocol.
-Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
+To communicate these entities, two WebSockets are used:

+1. A WebSocket is created between client and application server to implement a custom signaling protocol.
+2. Another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.

 This communication takes place using the **Kurento Protocol**.
-For further information on it, please see this
+For a detailed description, please read this section: :doc:`/features/kurento_protocol`.
-:doc:`page </features/kurento_protocol>` of the documentation.

 The diagram below shows a complete sequence diagram, of the interactions with the application interface to: i) JavaScript logic; ii) Application server logic (which uses the Kurento Java Client); iii) Kurento Media Server.

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-signaling.png
    :align:   center